 cases, they can be signs of serious conditions that require immediate medical

 pain can range from mild to severe, and it may be constant or intermittent.

 - throbbing pain or swelling in or around your tooth or gum

 - sharp pain when you touch your tooth or bite down

 - tenderness and achiness in or around your tooth

 - painful sensitivity in your tooth in response to hot or

-- burning or shock-like pain (uncommon)
+- burning or shock-like pain, which is uncommon

-Underlying Causes of Toothaches
+Underlying Causes of